 How do I apply for financial aid for the M.S.
 Plan A/B and Ph.D. program?

 There are several avenues to receive financial aid including, scholarships, grants, fellowships, loans, etc. Students are strongly encouraged to apply for a number of scholarships available through the Warner College of Natural Resources (WCNR) and Colorado State University (CSU) Financial Aid Office.
 Information about the WCNR scholarships and CSU financial aid may be found respectively at http://warnercnr.colostate.edu/students/current/financial-aid and http://sfs.colostate.edu/.

-Because the FWCB graduate program is a rigorous program, FWCB faculty are committed to funding incoming graduate students prior to acceptance into the FWCB graduate program (e.g. we do not accept graduate students without funding in place).
+Because the FWCB M.S.
+Plan A/B and Ph.D. graduate programs are rigorous programs, FWCB faculty are committed to funding incoming graduate students prior to acceptance into the FWCB graduate programs (e.g. we do not accept graduate students without funding in place).
 Throughout the year FWCB faculty write and apply for funding through a variety of sources e.g. NSF, NIH, CDOW, USDA, USGS grants, private industry, fellowships, NGOs, etc. Funding graduate students allows them to focus on their graduate research and studies rather than employment.